Kateryna Kyrylenko

-Kateryna Kyrylenko (Kateryna Mykhailivna Martyniuk; born 1971) is a Ukrainian teacher of philosophy, professor of philosophy at Kyiv National University of Culture and Arts (since 2014), and the spouse of Ukrainian minister and politician Vyacheslav Kyrylenko.
+Kateryna Mykhailivna Kyrylenko (Катерина Михайлівна Кириленко; born 1971) is a Ukrainian teacher of philosophy, professor of philosophy at Kyiv National University of Culture and Arts (since 2014), and the spouse of Ukrainian minister and politician Vyacheslav Kyrylenko.
 She became famous after getting her Doctor of Sciences degree in pedagogy in November, 2015 and opposition of Ukrainian scientific community to it.

 Early life

 Kateryna Martyniuk was born in the family of university teacher Mykailo Martyniuk who later became a chancellor of Pavlo Tychyna Uman State Pedagogical University.

 She graduated from Bohdan Khmelnytsky National University of Cherkasy as a teacher of Russian language.
 She entered PhD program of Taras Shevchenko National University of Kyiv and successfully defended her thesis "Cultural philosophy of Osip Mandelstam".

 While studying in Kyiv University Kateryna met and married her husband Vyacheslav Kyrylenko.
 They have a son and a daughter.

 Kateryna Kyrylenko teaches philosophy in Kyiv National University of Culture and Arts (KNUCA).
 Since March 2014 she occupies the Chair of philosophy.
 She wrote an illustrated textbook, Philosophy: science and culture.